tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 See more details on
 [this plugin's blog](http://tokkonopapa.github.io/WordPress-IP-Geo-Block/ "Blog of IP Geo Block").

+= How can I use "Block by country" and "WP-ZEP" properly? =

+The basic concept is that the "**Block by country**" is for blocking malicious accesses from undesired countries and "**WP-ZEP**" is for blocking from permitted contries.

+So using both of them is the best.

+Speaking about Ajax, the "**Block by country**" will block both front-end and back-end services while "**WP-ZEP**" will block only back-end services.

+So if you have some plugins providing Ajax services for front-end and prefer to serve them for everyone, using only "**WP-ZEP**" for "**Admin ajax/post**" may be your choise.

 = Some admin function doesn't work when WP-ZEP is on. =

 There are a few cases that WP-ZEP would not work.
 One is redirection at server